coffeebank/coffeebank/README.md

 ## Hi!
 I'm coffeebank ☕

 Who am I?
-I'm a casual web developer, programmer, and Linux user who makes stuff because it's fun :)
+Just a casual web developer, programmer, and Linux user who likes making stuff because it's fun :)

 [![Join my Discord](https://img.shields.io/badge/Join%20my%20Discord-▸-7289DA?style=for-the-badge&logo=discord&logoColor=white&logoWidth=25)](https://coffeebank.github.io/discord)
 <br />

 ### Being a "User" Sucks....

-Have you ever wondered, *"if only that website's shade of gray was darker..."*?
+Do you ever wonder, *"if only that website's shade of gray was darker..."*?
 Or, you know that almost-perfect Discord bot for hugs and kisses, but always *requires* a @mention so you can never say `=hug server` to your friends?
-Yes, this is literally why I learned how to code.
+Yes, this is literally what pushed me to learn coding.

-Come join me on my journey of stumbling through this wonderful land of programming :) I'm no computer scientist, but I hope some of my code can be useful to your needs!
+Come join me on my journey of stumbling through this wonderful land of code :) I'm no computer science major, but I hope some of my code can be useful to you!
 [Have questions?
 Reach me on Discord 📬](https://coffeebank.github.io/discord)

 <br />